You might have seen some lights coming on the sides of your monitor or your TV screen which you can notice when you view the black color screen.

 To test Backlit bleed you need a pitch-black color image on the screen.

 Here is the video below.
-This will make your screen black and you would get to see if there is any backlit bleeding in your monitor.
+This will make your screen black and you will get to see if there is any backlit bleeding in your monitor.

 How much IPS Glow is acceptable?